On this page, you can find information for Ukrainian refugees.

-You can also find information on the changing rules and regulations for Ukrainians who want to work in the Netherlands, what initiatives are set up in the Leiden region to help, and what help our partners offer.
+We provide information on the changing rules and regulations for Ukrainians who want to work in the Netherlands, who to contact and where to get updated information.

 Helplines for Ukrainians